Christopher Wood

 -

-28 Jun - 4 Jul 2012 Art FairThe Gallery will be presenting a selection of work by European Modernists including Walter Sickert, Christopher Wood, Hans Hartung, Anthony Caro and William Turnbull.Read more
+Royal Hospital Chelsea 28 Jun - 4 Jul 2012 Art FairThe Gallery presented a selection of work by European Modernists including Walter Sickert, Christopher Wood, Hans Hartung, Anthony Caro and William Turnbull.Read more